While these machines can “shock” the air and deliver fast results, they can also be dangerous to our health, especially our lungs.

 However, if you choose the right air purifier, you can accomplish these goals without the harmful effects of ozone gas.

-The Oransi OV200 air purifier uses mechanical air filtration only – HEPA filters plus activated carbon filters.
+Oransi uses mechanical air filtration only – high efficiency air filters and a strong motor.
 These air cleaners do not have air ionizers or ozone output and remove a wide range of indoor air pollution including ozone gas and airborne particles.

 |Air Purifier Model||Description|